smlra-kjsce/PyTorch-101/README.md

 3. If you face any abnormal outputs, feel free to ping us.

-Any doubts, feel free to ask your queries, especially those who couldn't attend at aicouncil.kjsce@somaiya.edu.
+Any doubts, feel free to ask your queries, especially those who couldn't attend at smlra-kjsce@somaiya.edu.

 ## Resources:
 1. [Official Website](https://pytorch.org)